-- 1. Organization/Company/Department name: Include the name of the organization, division, and department as well as the location of the organization. - 2.
-Job/Intern Title: It is best to list the intern title and ensure it relates to the type of work being performed (Business Development Intern is better than just intern). - 3.
-Company Overview: It is best to provide a short overview of the company history and its overall mission/goals. - 4.
-Responsibilities: Describe the principle duties and responsibilities of the intern.
+1. Organization/Company/Department name: Include the name of the organization, division, and department as well as the location of the organization.

+2. Job/Intern Title: It is best to list the intern title and ensure it relates to the type of work being performed (Business Development Intern is better than just intern).

+3. Company Overview: It is best to provide a short overview of the company history and its overall mission/goals.

+4. Responsibilities: Describe the principle duties and responsibilities of the intern.
 Be sure to detail specific projects that the intern will take part in.

-- 5. Learning Outcomes: (optional) Learning outcomes are be a priority for students and faculty.
-In developing your internship job description, it is best to detail what learning outcomes will be provided in the internship experience even if they are not included in the job description. - 6.
-Requirements/Qualifications: Are you looking for a specific major?
+5. Learning Outcomes: (optional) Learning outcomes are a priority for students and faculty.
+In developing your internships, it is best to detail what learning outcomes will be provided in the internship experience even if they are not included in the text of the job description.

+6. Requirements/Qualifications: Are you looking for a specific major?
 Specific skill sets?
-Particular classification of student (first or second year student, junior, senior)? - 7.
-Compensation: It is best to list the type of compensation the intern will be provided with.
-Compensation may include an hourly wage, stipend, mileage, etc. The internship may also be unpaid. - 8.
-How to apply: Students should work with the Career Center to prepare their application materials before applying through the Handshake job portal or other preferred application method
+Particular classification of student (first or second year student, junior, senior)?

+7. Compensation: It is best to list the type of compensation the intern will be provided with.
+Compensation may include an hourly wage, stipend, mileage, etc. The internship may also be unpaid as long as it is paired with educational credit, however we encourage employers to include at least minimal compensation.

+8. How to apply: Students should work with the Career Center to prepare their application materials before applying through the Handshake job portal or other preferred application method